A Wild Pony in Equestria

 "Oh dear, we can't have that…" Fluttershy gently helped Wild regain her footing.
 "After all, it's such a little thing to get hurt…"

-Wild Pony blinked, hardly believing that the mild pony beside her had delivered a zinger like that.
+Wild Apple blinked, hardly believing that the mild pony beside her had delivered a zinger like that.
 Then, just as Fluttershy was having second thoughts and building up the courage to apologize, Wild broke out laughing, causing herself to lose her own footing again.

 "Hehe… Good one, Fluttershy.
 Feeling better?"